 An ETF, or an exchange-traded fund, is a fund that invests in a group of financial assets.
-As a trader, you can then invest in these funds via a broker, or on a stock exchange.
+As a trader, you can invest in these funds via a broker or on a stock exchange.

 ETFs are most well-known for containing bundles of stocks, however, some ETFs invest in physical commodities like gold bullion, while others invest in commodity futures or options.

 With this in mind, the risks involved with trading ETFs mirror the risks of the assets they contain.
-ETFs that invest in physical commodities will carry similar risks to investing in physical commodities, while those that invest in futures carry similar risks to buying futures directly, for example.
+ETFs that invest in physical commodities will carry similar risks to investing in physical commodities, while those that invest in futures carry similar risks to buying futures directly.

 One of the main advantages of investing in commodity ETFs is the diversity that comes with investing in a range of assets via a fund, rather than picking individual assets to invest in.
 However, this can also mean you miss out on large movements that take place in individual commodities.